cha861/myPortFolio/README.md

 - Deploy and connect custom domain
 - Add dark mode toggle
 - Optimize for SEO and performance
+- rectify major bugs and issues in the code(working on it)

 ## 🚧 Current Status
 🟡 *In Progress* — last major update: 1 month ago

 Actively learning and will push major updates soon!!

 ## 📫 Contact Me